prakashinfotech/sis-code-challenge/installation.md

 **Note:We assume that you want to run it on development machine**

-- We assume that you already have PHP 7.2.x,Mysql,Apache installed on your PC.
+- We assume that you already have PHP 7.2.x(or at least 7.1.x),Mysql,Apache installed on your PC.

 - Create database with whatever name you want to keep, say "sis".
 We need this name and password with username for updating Laravel environment file later on.

-- Clone repository in your local folder
+- Clone repository in your local folder from https://github.com/prakashinfotech/sis-code-challenge

 - You can perform any of below 2 options whichever is convenient to you